Minnesota filmmakers’ lawsuit over gay weddings reinstated

 “That the service the Larsens want to make available to the public is expressive does not transform Minnesota’s law into a content-based regulation, nor should it empower the Larsens to discriminate against prospective customers based on sexual orientation,” Kelly wrote.

-Officials with the Department of Human Rights and the state attorney general’s office said they were working on a statement.
+Attorney General Keith Ellison said that he was offended by the decision and would respond in the strongest way possible.

+“A ruling that lets a business discriminate against LGBTQ folks today would let it discriminate on the basis of religion, race, gender, ability, or any other category it chooses tomorrow.
+The decision smacks of other dark moments in our nation’s history when courts have infamously upheld discrimination,” he said in a statement.

-In a statement, Carl Larsen said he and his wife “serve everyone.
+Carl Larsen issued a statement saying he and his wife “serve everyone.
 We just can’t produce films promoting every message.”

 “We are thankful the court recognized that government officials can’t force religious believers to violate their beliefs to pursue their passion,” Larsen said.
 “This is a win for everyone, regardless of your beliefs.”